Konstantin Kulikov: Interwar period

 After the disbandment of the regiment in June 1922, Kulikov was transferred to the 1st Tatar Rifle Regiment of the 1st Kazan Rifle Division at Kazan, where he served as assistant commander and commander of a battalion.
 He graduated from the District Recurring Infantry Course of the Volga Military District in 1923, and was appointed assistant commander for supply units of the division's 2nd Ulyanovsk Rifle Regiment in June 1924.
 Kulikov completed the Vystrel course between October 1927 and August 1928.
 He rose to chief of supply of the division in October 1929.
 After completing a correspondence course offered by the 4th Department of the Frunze Military Academy, he took command of the 2nd Ulyanovsk Rifle Regiment in November 1931.

 Kulikov's regiment was renumbered as the 100th Rifle Regiment and assigned to the new 34th Rifle Division, just before the relocation of the entire division to the Soviet Far East in February 1934.
 His regiment was stationed at Birobidzhan and Babstovo, while the division was assigned to the Special Red Banner Far Eastern Army.
 When the Red Army introduced personal military ranks, Kulikov became a colonel on 17 February 1936.
 He was appointed commander of the army's 39th Rifle Division on 10 July 1937, replacing the arrested Dmitry Firsov, and promoted to the rank of kombrig (brigade commander) on 17 February 1938.
 Kulikov's division was assigned to defend the Soviet border during and after the Battle of Lake Khasan from August to October 1938, but did not see action as a unit.
 For his performance, Kulikov was awarded the Order of the Red Banner.
 In December Kulikov was relieved of command due to "the existence of compromising materials and for being unable to cope with his duties," following a disagreement with political commissar Lev Mekhlis.
 However, he escaped arrest and was placed at the disposal of the Red Army Directorate for Command Personnel awaiting further assignment until October 1939, when he was appointed chief of the Dnepropetrovsk Rifle and Machine Gun Improvement Course for Reserve Command Personnel, responsible for training junior commanders (sergeants).
 Kulikov received the rank of general-mayor on 4 June 1940 when the Red Army introduced general officer ranks.
-As the army expanded, he was given another chance at division command, being selected to lead the Odessa Military District's new 196th Rifle Division on 14 March 1941.
+As the army expanded, he was given another chance at division command, being selected to lead the Odesa Military District's new 196th Rifle Division on 14 March 1941.
 Kulikov's division suffered disciplinary problems, with its soldiers recorded as committing 581 offenses between 1 May and 16 June, as well as issues with lice among its soldiers.
 Kulikov's second wife and two children were living in Dnepropetrovsk when the war broke out.